29 Popular Activities and Amazing Places to Visit in Auckland, New Zealand

 A trip to Auckland, or New Zealand for that matter, is not complete without visiting the country’s most beautiful springs.
 Situated around two-and-half hours from Auckland city center, Blue Springs is the source of more than seventy percent of New Zealand’s bottled water.

-Take a day trip to Waiheke Island
+Take a day trip to Waiheke Island.

 For anyone in Auckland, Waiheke Island is just a must-do excursion.
 Located some 35 minutes off the coast via ferry, the island is a great day trip away from the bustle of the city.
-Visitors flock on the island to enjoy world-class wines, delicious food, and scenic landscapes.
+Visitors flock to the island to enjoy world-class wines, delicious food, and scenic landscapes.

 Stroll the length of the Auckland coast

 Walking is one of the best ways to explore and discover a new city or region.
 Fortunately, in Auckland, there is a famous walk known as ‘Coast to Coast’ where tourists walk from one end to the shoreline to the other.

 The walk begins at Waitemata Harbor and ends at Manukau, clocking some 16 kilometers in between.

 Auckland has loads of fun tourist attractions and activities to do, and once you visit this city, you will see why many people worldwide have fallen in love with this beautiful city.

 Do you have other recommended fun and interesting things to do in Auckland?
 Please feel free to share by posting a comment below.